SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     cd Predator_Phylogenetic_Diversity

-Now start R and build the project using 'remake' (you do not need to be root)
+Now start R and build the project using 'remake'

     R